saturncloud/examples/examples/tensorflow/README.md

 This resource gives you a starting example for running TensorFlow training tasks on GPU inside Saturn Cloud.

-Open [single-gpu-tensorflow](single-gpu-tensorflow.ipynb) and follow the instructions to train your own classification model with TensorFlow on single GPU.
+[single-gpu-tensorflow](single-gpu-tensorflow.ipynb) train your model with TensorFlow on single GPU.
-Open [multi-gpu-tensorflow](multi-gpu-tensorflow.ipynb) and follow the instructions to train your own classification model with TensorFlow on multiple GPUs.
+[multi-gpu-tensorflow](multi-gpu-tensorflow.ipynb) train your model with TensorFlow on multiple GPUs.